Báez to Detroit, MLB teams race to finish biz before lockout

 The biggest deal of the day went to Báez, a free agent infielder who agreed to a $140 million, six-year contract with Detroit, giving the Tigers a dynamic bat for the middle of their order.

+Ray got $115 million from the Mariners after going 13-7 with a 2.84 ERA and a major league-high 248 strikeouts in 193 1/3 innings for Toronto last season.

-The Chicago White Sox fortified their bullpen by signing right-hander Kendall Graveman to a $24 million, three-year deal, while Miami finalized a $56 million, five-year deal to keep right-hander Sandy Alcantara in the rotation for years to come.
+The Chicago White Sox fortified their bullpen by signing right-hander Kendall Graveman to a $24 million, three-year deal, and Miami completed a $56 million, five-year contract to keep right-hander Sandy Alcantara in the rotation for years to come.
 The Marlins also acquired All-Star infielder Joey Wendle from the Tampa Bay Rays for a minor league outfielder.

 The flurry pushed spending in recent days to more than $1.6 billion before what likely will be Major League Baseball’s first work stoppage since 1995.
 The five-year collective bargaining agreement expires at 11:59 p.m.
 EST Wednesday, and owners are expected to lock out the players if the sides can’t reach a new labor deal in time.